S3-working-group/s3-practical-guide/S3-practical-guide.md

 ---

-## Pattern 9.8: Coordinator (Role)
+## Pattern 9.8: Coordinator

 A person fulfilling the role of a coordinator is accountable for **coordinating a domain's operations** and is **selected for a limited term.**

-The coordinator may be selected by the team itself, or by the delegator.
+The coordinator may be selected by the team itself, or by the [delegator](glossary:delegator).

-Several coordinators may collaborate to synchronize work across multiple domains.
+Several coordinators may collaborate to synchronize work across multiple [domains](glossary:domain).

 Instead of selecting a coordinator, a team may choose to self-organize.